This website

 Typography

 At the time of writting, I use a mix of serif and monospace typefaces available in most operating systems by default.
-I decided against using custom fonts.
+I decided against using custom fonts1.
 System fonts are good enough, reliable and reduce the loading time.

 Styling